 As Election Day nears, our latest ABC News/Ipsos poll finds the race in a close 49-46 percent, Harris-Trump, among likely voters.
 Americans head to the polls beset by financial concerns, a dissatisfaction with the choice of candidates and a feeling the country has gotten pretty seriously off on the wrong track.
 Still, each candidate has reasons for optimism as they present their final arguments: Harris looks strong among women, young women especially, while Trump performs well in his base of white voters without college degrees.

 We’ll also be working behind the scenes on Election Day providing live exit poll analysis for ABC News’ TV coverage of the results.
-You can read our pre-election overview here.
 Tune in Tuesday at 7 p.m. for more.

 Kamala Harris regained a slight lead over Donald Trump among likely voters in our latest ABC News/Ipsos poll, with Trump maintaining advantages on the economy and immigration, Harris on abortion, health care and most personal attributes.
 Results show both candidates consolidating their support among key demographic groups – including, for Trump, rural and white men without college degrees; and for Harris, Hispanic people and liberals.
 In another analysis, we report that half the country sees Trump as a fascist, vs 22 percent who say the same of Harris.
 Beyond ABC, results have been picked up by The Washington Post, Newsweek, USA Today, The Hill, The Denver Gazette, Forbes, MSNBC, NJ.com, The New Republic, Daily Kos and Business Insider.